The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

-As illustrated in the image above, a pass to the AP-A can quickly give the team the chance to play out of heavy pressure and/or enter final third as both the false nine and the right inside forward have vast amount of space.
-But if he is isolated and under pressure will his abilities to retain possession purposefully be favoured.
+A pass to the AP-A can quickly give the team the chance to play out of heavy pressure and/or enter final third as both the false nine and the right inside forward have vast amount of space.
+But if he is isolated and under pressure, his abilities to retain possession purposefully will be favoured.
 Here can those quick short passes between the playmakers of the midfield triangle help the team to get out of pressure, but his tendency to switch possession to the other side of the pitch can relieve pressure too.

 While the DLP-S will record a high passing accuracy and a decent amount of key passes, will the AP-A record more assists, an higher amount of key passes and dribbles made throughout 90 minutes, at the expense of a bit lower passing accuracy.
 As you will notice, the advanced playmaker attack will also record more shots on target than the DLP-S, but far fewer than the false nine, because of his natural positioning in the attacking phase.

 The key attributes for the advanced playmaker attack in possession are: